AdaCore/training_material/courses/rust_essentials/010_rust_essentials/03-language_quizzes.rst

        };
    }

+.. container:: animate

+   :color-red:`error[E0317]: 'if' may be missing an 'else' clause --> src/quiz.rs:9:21`

+   :rust:`if` expressions without :rust:`else` evaluate to :rust:`()` which is not a valid value for :rust:`println`

 ----------------------------------------
-Quiz 7: Is There a Compilation Error?
+Quiz 6: Is There a Compilation Error?
 ----------------------------------------

 .. code:: Rust
+   :number-lines: 2

    fn main() {
        let mut i = 100;